topkecleon/otouto/README.md

 * * *

 ##Setup
-You **must** have Lua (5.2+), LuaSocket, and LuaSec installed.
+You **must** have Lua (5.2+), lua-socket, lua-sec, and lua-cjson installed.
 For uploading photos and other files, you must have curl installed.
 The fortune.lua plugin requires that fortune is installed.

 For weather.lua, lastfm.lua, and bible.lua to work, you must have API keys for [OpenWeatherMap](http://openweathermap.org), [last.fm](http://last.fm), and [Biblia.com](http://biblia.com), respectively. cats.lua uses an API key (via [The Cat API](http://thecatapi.com)) to get more results, though it is not required. apod.lua uses an API key (via [NASA API](https://api.nasa.gov/)) to have more queries per minute, though it is not required.